mdelord/terraform-ovh-publiccloud-k8s/examples/public-cluster-cl-prebuilt/README.md

     $ ...

 Enjoy!
 ```

-This should give you an infra with :
+This should give you an infra with:

 * 3 kubernetes masters in a public network with:
   * Canal (Flannel + Calico) CNI